Apple Health for Kids Program: Responding to DSHS Requests for Immigration and Citizenship Documents

 - What if other family members do not have legal immigration status?

 - I do not have documentation for my child.
-Does this mean s/he is no longer covered?
+Can my child still get health coverage?

-If you have children who are applying for state-funded free or low cost health insurance through Washington State's Apple Health for Kids program, the Health Care Authority ("HCA") may ask you for documents about your child's citizenship or immigration status.
-This publication explains what you should do.
+If you have children who are applying for low-cost or free health insurance through Washington State’s Apple Health for Kids program, the Health Care Authority (“HCA”) may ask for documents showing your child’s citizenship or immigration status.
+Read on to find out what you should do.

 The state program covers children who do not have an immigration status that makes them eligible for federal medical coverage.
 This includes children who are undocumented.
-For families with income above 200% of the federal poverty level, the monthly premium payment is higher if a child is undocumented.
+Some families on the state-funded program must pay a small monthly premium if their income is above a certain level.

-You should submit copies (not originals!) of any documents that show your child's immigration status in the U.S. This way, you will help ensure that your child keeps medical coverage.
+You should submit copies (not originals!) of any documents showing your child’s immigration status in the U.S. You must do this for your child to get medical coverage.

 a notice of receipt